 Tobacco Region Opportunity Fund Purpose Attract job creation and capital investment through business attraction and expansion in Southern and Southwest Virginia to revitalize and diversify the economy.
 Eligible projects Must make minimum private capital investment of \$1 million and create at least 10 jobs within 36 months and pay weighted average salary equal to or above the locality's annual average wage.
 Must be in an economic sector approved by the commission (generally export-base or tradable sectors rather than local services such as retail, food services, and personal services).
 Must have matching funds (50-50 match) from the locality or other source and resolution of support from the locality.
 Matching funds cannot come from another Tobacco Commission program.
 Must have realistic alternative to locate outside of the tobacco region (evidenced by use of a site selection consultant) or have demonstrated need for financing to fill a funding gap.
 Program features Minimum awards of \$10,000.
 Executive director can approve grant or loan requests of less than \$1 million; TROF committee (3 member committee) must approve grant or loan requests of \$1 million to \$3 million unless committee cannot convene within 10 days of application.
 Tobacco Commission must approve amounts above \$3 million.
 Recommended funding amount for each project determined using a formula based on (1) locality's unemployment rate, (2) number of expected new jobs, (3) number of jobs saved when relevant, (4) capital investment, (5) average wage for new/retained jobs, (6) employment multiplier of the industry, (7) Virginia Department of Housing and Community Development fiscal distress index score of locality, and (8) estimated income and sales tax revenue to be generated.
 Grant requests are initiated by the host locality.
 Awards are provided to the locality to disburse to the project.
 Recapture of funds, in full or in part, if performance targets are not met.
-Tobacco Region Megasite Program Purpose Develop large, business-ready and publicly owned industrial sites across the tobacco region to attract major job-creating and investment projects.
-Eligible Industrial sites located in the tobacco region that meet the criteria of a major employment and investment project (can support the creation of at least 400 new fullprojects time jobs and new private capital investment of at least \$250 million) and are expected to have measurable and transformative direct and indirect economic impacts for the region.
-Program features time jobs and new private capital investment of at least \$250 million) and are expected to have measurable and transformative direct and indirect economic impacts for the Program time jobs and new private capital investment of at least \$250 million) and are expected to have measurable and transformative direct and indirect economic impacts for the region.
-Local government or local or regional industrial development authority that is
+Tobacco Region Megasite Program Develop large, business-ready and publicly owned industrial sites across the tobacco Purpose Develop large pusiness-ready and publicly owned industrial sites across the topacco - region to attract major job-creating and investment projects.
+Eligible projects Eligible region to attract major job-creating and investment projects.
+Industrial sites located in the tobacco region that meet the criteria of a major employment and investment project (can support the creation of at least 400 new full-time jobs and new private capital investment of at least \$250 million) and are expected to have measurable and transformative direct and indirect economic impacts for the